frictionlessdata/datapackage/content/docs/standard/data-resource.md

 #### `format`

-Would be expected to be the standard file extension for this type of resource.For example, `csv`, `xls`, `json` etc.
+Would be expected to be the standard file extension for this type of resource.
+For example, `csv`, `xls`, `json` etc.

 #### `mediatype`

-Te mediatype/mimetype of the resource e.g. "text/csv", or "application/vnd.ms-excel".
+The mediatype/mimetype of the resource e.g. `text/csv`, or `application/vnd.ms-excel`.
 Mediatypes are maintained by the Internet Assigned Numbers Authority (IANA) in a [media type registry](https://www.iana.org/assignments/media-types/media-types.xhtml).

 #### `encoding`